pr0xity/Urban-Infusion/src/main/resources/static/DESIGN.md

 <br>

-The different sections we will have on our landing page is hero, other cooperations, featured, values, about, products and testimonials.
+The different sections we will have on our landing page is hero, other cooperation, featured, values, about, products and testimonials.

 <br>

 Sections layout of the landing page:

-- The "hero" section will contain a slider with different images to communicate some of the companies values, as well as a CTA (Call to Action) button.
+- The "hero" section will contain a slider with different images to communicate some of the company's values, as well as a CTA (Call to Action) button.

 - The companies that Urban Infusion cooperates with will be displayed in a row underneath the header to highlight the validity of Urban Infusion as a company and e-shop that customers can trust.